The Greenway Trails of San Antonio - Part II

 |Leon Creek bike/hike crossing|

 |Red paved entrance to Hardberger Park|

 |Navigating a narrow path on River Walk|

-We bring you Part II on our series of the Howard Peak Greenway trails that run along major streams of San Antonio.
-On behalf of Solid Rock Riders, Backerhaus Media captured these trails on video.
-You can view these at our YouTube link.
+San Antonio constructed over 85 miles of greenway trails that run along major streams of the city—the San Antonio River, Salado Creek, and Leon Creek.
+Since the beginning of 2014, Solid Rock Riders captured many of these trails on video.
+You can view these at our YouTube link

 Leon Creek North (Valero Park to Ingram Park Mall segment)

 This 12-mile segment connects Valero Park to Ingram Park.
 This is one of San Antonio's most popular trails that snakes it way back and forth across Leon Creek, a stream that eventually flows into the Medina River south of town.
 The trail is routed through Bamberger Nature Park and O. P. Schnabel Park.
 Named after a beautification activist, the Schnabel is a 202-acre park located next to Bandera Road.
 Natural beauty is a forte of these two parks; Schnabel also offers one of the most challenging mountain bike trails in the city.

 A master plan calls for extending this trail to Levi Strauss Park, located on W. Old U.S. 90.
 On its northern end, plans call for connecting the extension of the Salado Creek greenway.

 Salado Creek West (Walker Ranch Park to Huebner Road segment)